davelongdev/dave-long-web-studio/content/blog/seo-basics.md

 results.
 These days, at least in the US, the most important search engine by far is google, so the majority of your efforts when it comes to SEO for the US market should be focused on google search.

-Probably the most important aspect of SEO is getting your site ranked near the top of the list of google search results.
+The most important aspect of SEO is doing work that results in your site ranking near the top of the list of google search results.
 There are other aspects of SEO too, though, such as shaping how your business and web site information shows up in search results.
 For example, you can affect what the search result for your business actually says and how it's displayed on the search engine results page (SERP).
 You can also influence how your business or web site shows up in a google maps search.

 ## What are the Most Important Parts of SEO?